BliIgnus/meet-n-geek/README.md

 You can access to the Steam webpage of a game though, by cliking on the "Get on Steam" button.

-Please note that those links, and games images are harvested from the official Steam website by getting the Steam Game ID.
+Note that those links, and games images are harvested from the official Steam website by getting the Steam Game ID.
 Game images are displayed directly with the link to steam servers of the image.

 The Javascript, with the server.js file, use the information in the main_data.json file.
 This file is filled by JSON formated data, about the current user, and is account details (Games he owned, friends he got...).

 ## Database
 All the user data are in a MySQL database.
+Those data have currently been fed by the end.
+At term, the database will be edit when a new user register, or when action are made by the user on the site.

+Functions get the data from the database to edit the JSON file, feeding the site main page.

+Sessions cookies are used to determine whether or not your browser is connected to the website.

+A pre-fill JSON file as been built for earlier test.
+You can see how it been used by replacing the "main_data.json" file by the "main_data-TEST.json" (after removing "-TEST" from its name) file in the project repertory.

+# EVOLUTIONS

+## Security
+Actually, no security is implemented, and password are stored in the main database.
+Security will be an important thing to implement in the future.

+## Webpages
+Only the website main page is currently working properly.
+Other webpages (user profile, sign in, sign up formular, game informations, settings, messagery...) will be futher developped and included in the project.

+## Message system
+A message system will also be implemented.
+It will include :
+- Standard messagery (Facebook style)
+- Chatrooms, private or pubic, on games, lobbies etc...